 Teach kids about how much toilet paper your toilets can handle, and talk about the importance of turning off the hose outside after you’re done using it.
 Simple reminders can go a long way.
 In addition, be sure they know where the main water valve is located and how to use it in case of plumbing emergencies such as burst pipes or overflowing toilets.

 While some homes have shut-off valves in their yard or near the water main in the street, most home water shut-off valves are located in the utility room, which is generally in the basement, garage, or utility closet.
 It usually looks like a wheel with spokes; turn it to the right to stop the water.
 When you have your next plumbing inspection, have your plumber confirm where your main water valve is located.

 8. Take Note Of Trees In Your Front Yard

 Have a few trees planted in front of your house?
 Most people do, and they’re beautiful during the spring and summer months, offering shade, blooming lovely florals, and providing boughs for hanging bird feeders.
 But you need to keep an eye on their growth and how close they are to your water lines.

 Any kind of tree growth can cause roots to make their way into your sewer lines in search of water, especially in the summer.
 If you suspect any damage, call on a trusted plumber to come take a look.
 Root intrusion is a common issue for pipes and can cause major damage if not handled immediately.

-One of the best things you can do for you plumbing system is to have a certified plumber perform maintenance once a year.
-Call on us for inspections, repairs and replacements today!
+One of the best things you can do for your plumbing system is to have a certified plumber perform maintenance once a year.
+Call on us for inspections, repairs, and replacements today!
 We’ll even send a plumber to your home for free!
 Remember to stay safe, and call on us when you need home comfort services!